-The first time I felt a chicken’s crop, I was sure my hen had an abdominal tumor.
+The first time I felt a chicken’s crop, I was sure my hen had a tumor.
 I know I am not alone in the accidental discovery of a chicken’s crop because many of you have shared similar experiences with me.
 Let’s take a look at the crop’s location, function and several common problems that can arise in the crop: sour crop, impacted crop and pendulous crop.

-AND WHAT’S NOT?
-NORMAL
+WHAT’S NORMAL AND WHAT’S NOT?

 It’s good to know what a normal crop feels like in order to be able to identify a problem.
 To examine a chicken’s crop, pick it up with its tail facing you and beak facing away from you, (think: hug from behind/Heimlich maneuver) then reach around to the front of its breast, slightly to the right of center.
 If you can’t feel anything, either the crop is empty or you’re in the wrong spot- usually too high up on the neck.

 An empty crop stimulates a chicken’s appetite and a full crop is the signal to a bird to stop eating.
 The capacity of a normal crop is approximately 1.5 oz (45cc), so a chicken eats in small increments often throughout the day.
 After eating, the crop feels swollen and slightly firm, but shrinks as food is digested.

 Whenever there is a question about whether the crop is emptying properly, eliminate feed and water after dark and check the crop first thing in the morning when it should feel empty.
 If it feels full or squishy in the morning, there is a problem.

 NORMAL: the crop can’t be felt when it’s empty.